| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 (it's missing the closing slash required for an empty

 element).
 The message reported by Tomcat in this case is: End of content reached while more parsing required: tag nesting error?
+This message isn't really helpful, because

 the line and position information is missing, and it gives no